LAGameStudio/InputCandy/README.md

 Example Implementation
 ----------------------

-In my game, **Apolune: Through the Wormhole**, InputCandy is used as a fallback, and before I implemented anything to do with InputCandy, I identified requirements:
+In my game, **Apolune: Through the Wormhole**, InputCandy customization of controls is used as a fallback, and before I implemented anything to do with InputCandy, I identified requirements:

 1) The game targets PCs running Windows OR Linux, OR the VCS Console.
 2) It would support a maximum of 8 players in local multiplayer.